jerrysong/lyrics_project/README.md

 ## This project contains following components:
 1. A Hadoop Cluster.
 HDFS is used to store raw lyrics and artists data in JSON format.
 2. Hbase.
-We use Hbase as a persistent database.
+I use Hbase as a persistent database.
 3. Hbase Thrift Server.
-We use thrift to serialize and diserialize the data flow into / out from Hbase.
+I use thrift to serialize and diserialize the data flow into / out from Hbase.
 4. Spark.
-We use Spark to process raw data and save the results into Hbase.
+I use Spark to process raw data and save the results into Hbase.
 5. Yarn.
-We use Yarn as the resource manger and Spark job coordinator of the Hadoop Cluster.
+I use Yarn as the resource manger and job coordinator of the Hadoop Cluster.
 6. Flask Backend Server.
-We build a backend server which talks to the Hbase database and answers queries from the front end.
+I build a backend server which talks to the Hbase database and answers queries from the front end.
-7. Front End Page.
-We mainly use Bootstrap and JQuery in the front end.
+7. Front End.
+I use Bootstrap, JQuery and D3.js to power the front end.

 ## Dependency
 Please install following software before you proceed.